 Banks and credit unions are generally safe places to keep your money.
 By setting money aside for safekeeping, you can’t misplace it, and it won’t go up in flames if your house burns down.
 "Safe” can refer to a variety of different risks, and those risks change over time.
-Finding the safest banks and credit unions for your money is a matter of evaluating the risks, choosing which risks to manage, and deciding how much work you’re willing to do to protect your money.
+Finding the safest banks and credit unions for your money is a matter of evaluating the potential risks, choosing which ones to accept or reject, and deciding how much work you’re willing to do to protect your money.

-For banks, FDIC insurance is the government-backed program that insures deposits.
-Funds are covered up to $250,000 per depositor per institution.
-It’s always wise to verify that your bank is insured and to understand what happens with different types of accounts (such as joint accounts and retirement accounts)—especially if you have more than $250,000.
+For banks, FDIC insurance is a government-backed program that insures deposits.
+Funds are covered up to $250,000 per depositor, per institution.
+It’s critical to verify that your bank is insured and to understand what happens with different types of accounts (such as joint accounts and retirement accounts)—especially if you have more than $250,000 in one bank.

 For federally insured credit unions, which are just as safe as FDIC-insured banks, members can rely on NCUSIF insurance protection.
-Again, you need to be sure that your accounts are covered and that you’re below the maximums.
+Again, you need to ensure that your accounts are covered and that you’re below the maximum limits.

 If you have more than $250,000, it’s essential to spread those funds among different insured banks or among different account titles.

-While government guarantees provide solid protection for your money, some people prefer to only work with the safest banks, even though they might have ample access to government-insured institutions.
-Those people might not want to take the risk of potential inconveniences, or they might have uninsured funds in excess of the maximum limits.
+While government guarantees provide robust protection for your money, some people prefer to only work with the safest banks, even though they might have ample access to government-insured institutions.
+Those people might not want to take the risk of potential inconveniences, or they might have uninsured funds above and beyond the maximum limits.

-There are several private companies that rate banks and assign a rating that is supposed to help you figure out if the bank is safe.
-These services can be helpful, but things can change quickly (possibly faster than the rating services can update) and you need to check up-to-date ratings regularly.
-For many, repeated checkups are cumbersome, so be honest about your likelihood to do this and put those checkups on your calendar.
+Several private companies rate banks and assign a rating designed to help you figure out if the bank is safe.
+These services can be helpful, but things can change quickly (possibly faster than the rating services can keep up with), and you need to check up-to-date ratings regularly.
+For many people, repeated checkups are cumbersome, so be realistic about how likely you are to conduct ongoing monitoring, and put those checkups on your calendar.

-BauerFinancial is another service with an easy to use star system.
-The safest banks are 5-star rated.
+BauerFinancial uses an easy-to-understand star system.
+The safest banks receive a five-star rating.
 BauerFinancial includes ratings on credit unions, and you can search by typing in the name of your financial institution.
 A basic star rating is free, allowing you to see if an institution received five, four, or any other number of stars.
 Learn more at BauerFinancial.com.

 Too Big to Fail

 But you don’t necessarily need to work with large banks.
-To compete with the ‘too big to fail’ banks, smaller banks have gotten creative.
-For example, the CDARS program allows CD investors to make large deposits (above FDIC limits) at a smaller institution and still get full FDIC coverage by spreading funds out among several banks.
+To compete with the “too big to fail” banks, smaller banks have gotten creative.
+For example, the CDARS program allows CD investors to make large deposits (above FDIC limits) at a small institution and enjoy full FDIC coverage by spreading funds out among several banks.

 Although the view is not necessarily mainstream, there are some who believe that smaller institutions (that are not too-big-to-fail) are the safest places to keep your money.
-The concern is that large financial institutions such as global banks take on much more risk (and different types of risks) than small community credit unions.
+The concern is that large financial institutions, such as global banks, take on significantly more risk than small community credit unions.
 If they were to fall on hard times, some fear that those institutions would take funds from your account to meet other obligations.

 If you’re concerned about a robbery, be aware that most robberies go unnoticed by the majority of customers.
 Even bank employees might not know about a robbery in progress until after the event ends.
-Theft is increasingly moving online, but you are often protected from errors and fraud—as long as you report problems quickly.
+Theft is increasingly moving online, and you are often protected from errors and fraud—as long as you report problems quickly.